 “I make kids get jobs in some forms of service – food service, retail – There’s a thread — thinking on your feet, being able to work with the public.”

-“That’s the number one thing that I think is a weakness for a lot of students coming out of college is this misbelief that you should be working in internships, when often they don’t have a lot for you to do.
-So you’re just sitting at desk, not really interacting.
+“That’s the number one thing that I think is a weakness for a lot of students coming out of college is this misbelief that you should be working in internships when often they don’t have a lot for you to do.
+So you’re just sitting at a desk, not really interacting.
 Versus if you’re at a summer camp, you have got to be “on,” and you’re working with kids, and you’re negotiating, and you’re collaborating, and you’re communicating, and you’re being creative.
 You’re coming up with fun different activities.”

 “There are two things I look for.
 Were you a camp counselor and were you a resident advisor in college?
 It’s really important that people have those people skills and genuine joy in working with others.”

 Quotes from Audrey